haojie06/go-ngx-reqlimiter/readme.md

 Add

-access_log syslog:server=127.0.0.1:514;
+access_log syslog:server=127.0.0.1:514 limiter;

-access_log syslog:server=unix:/var/run/go-ngx-limiter.sock;   #or use the unix socket in the working directory
+access_log syslog:server=unix:/var/run/go-ngx-limiter.sock limiter;   #or use the unix socket in the working directory

 Inside the server{}
 ```